thrasher-corp/gocryptotrader/docs/FILES.md

 Directory | Reason
 --- | ---
 | database | Used to store the database file (if using SQLite3) and sqlboiler config files
-| database/migrations | Used to store database migration files
-| logs | Used to store the debug log file (`log.txt` by default), if logging is enabled
+| logs | Used to store the debug log file (`log.txt` by default), if file output and logging is enabled
 | tls | Used to store the generated self-signed certificate and key for gRPC authentication

 ## Files